LuckyStail/FlaskWebScraper/README.md

 # Flask Web Scraper

 ## Project Overview
 The Flask Web Scraper is an automated system designed to scrape quotes from the website http://quotes.toscrape.com and store them in a MySQL database.
 It uses Flask for the web interface, allowing users to view, manage, and export the scraped data.
 The scraper runs on a schedule and collects new quotes daily, with functionality to export the data in CSV or JSON format.

+    The Flask Web Scraper is an automated system designed to scrape quotes from the website http://quotes.toscrape.com and store them in a MySQL database.
+It uses Flask for the web interface, allowing users to view, manage, and export the scraped data.
+The scraper runs on a schedule and collects new quotes daily, with functionality to export the data in CSV or JSON format.